PagerDuty/developer-docs/docs/app-integration-development/08-OAuth-2-Functionality.md

 ### Signature

 The final part of the token is fairly different, as it isnt a full json object like the header or payload.
-Its made up of the encoded header and payload, again using the algorithm defined in the header, followed by a secret, and can be done like the following:
+Its made up of the encoded header and payload, again using the algorithm defined in the header, followed by a secret.
+The secret key value pair can be taken from the endpoint at https://api.pagerduty.com/global/oauth/anonymous/.well-known/openid-configuration which also contains information about the identity server.
+An example signature is the following:

 ```json
     HMACSHA256(